sushmitha10500/Sentiment-Analysis-on-Amazon-Reviews/README.md

 Used confusion matrix, precision, recall, and F1-score for performance evaluation.

 Saved the final model and TF-IDF vectorizer using joblib for real-time prediction on new reviews.
-Built a complete text classification pipeline with potential for integration into production or deployment via Streamlit or Flask.

 --------------------------------------------------------------------------------------------------------------------------------------------
 💡 Skills & Tools Used:
 -----------------------